harvard-dce/mh-opsworks/README.md

     # List the cluster-specific tasks available
     ./bin/rake -T

+    # Switch into an already existing cluster
+    ./bin/rake cluster:switch

+    # Create a new cluster
+    ./bin/rake cluster:new

+    # Edit the currently active cluster config with the editor specified in $EDITOR
+    ./bin/rake cluster:edit

+    # See info about the currently active cluster
+    ./bin/rake cluster:active

     # ssh to a public or private instance, using your defaultly configured ssh key.
     # This key should match the public key you set in your cluster config
     # You can omit the $() wrapper if you'd like to see the raw SSH connection info.